ImZackAdams/ImZackAdams/README.md

   Instrumental in the development of data collection protocols using Arduino microcontrollers, enhancing operational efficiency under extreme conditions.

 - **Twitter/X Bot**
   Pioneered a social media bot that automates the tracking of technology job postings, leading to a reduction in job search time for users.
-[GitHub Repo](link-to-repo)

 - **Baltimore Law Chatbot**
   Engineered a user-centric web application promoting legal literacy on tenant and landlord rights, utilizing advanced NLP techniques to simulate conversational interactions.
-[GitHub Repo](link-to-repo)

 - **Data Driven Baseball**
   Developed an end-to-end full stack web application using multimodal machine learning to predict baseball game outcomes based on lineups.
-[GitHub Repo](link-to-repo)